Open Conceptual Data Models

 - Transform to logical model for implementation

-- Derive physical model from logical model
+- DBMS generates physical model

 Problems:

-- Application must know logical data model
+- Application & Users must understand logical data model

 - Must be hardcoded or inferred (imperfectly) from system tables